PrefectHQ/prefect/docs/ui/notifications.md

 - Slack message to a channel
 - Microsoft Teams message to a channel
+- PagerDuty to alerts
+- Twilio to phone numbers
 - Email (Prefect Cloud only)

 To configure a notification, go to the **Notifications** page and select **Create Notification** or the **+** button.